-- "(a) property of whatever nature, whether movable or immovable, corporeal or incorporeal, excluding any currency, but including any coin made mainly from gold or platinum; and - (b) a right or interest of whatever nature to or in such property;"
+"(a) property of whatever nature, whether movable or immovable, corporeal or incorporeal, excluding any currency, but including any coin made mainly from gold or platinum; and

+(b) a right or interest of whatever nature to or in such property;"

 The term "base cost" means "base cost" as defined in paragraph 1 of the Eighth Schedule, which in turn defines the term as the amount to be determined under Part V (paragraphs 20 to 34 of the Eighth Schedule).
 In determining the base cost of an asset, paragraph 20(3)(b) of the Eighth Schedule stipulates that the expenditure contemplated in paragraphs 20(1)(a) to (g) of the Eighth Schedule must be reduced when an expense has for any reason been reduced, recovered, become recoverable from any other person or has been paid by any other person, whether before or after the incurral of the expense, subject to certain exclusions in paragraph (i), (ii) and (iii).
 Under paragraph 20(3)(b)(ii) of the Eighth Schedule, no reduction in such base cost needs to be made to the extent that the amount was reduced under section 12P.
-Therefore, in relation to a government grant contemplated in section 12P and section 12P and not under paragraph 20(3)(b) of the Eighth Schedule.
+Therefore, in relation to a government grant contemplated in section 12P and section 12P(2A), any reduction in base cost will generally be dealt with under section 12P and not under paragraph 20(3)(b) of the Eighth Schedule.